 Nicholas Rengger is Professor of Political Theory and International Relations at St Andrews.
-He previously taught at Bristol University, University of Wales, Aberystwyth and the University of Strathclyde and has held visiting positions at the London School of Economics, University of Southern California, and the Centre for Theology and Philosophy at the University Of Nottingham.
 He is also currrently (2011-2014) a Carnegie Council Global Ethics Fellow at the Carnegie Council for Ethics and International Affairs, New York.
+He has held visiting positions at the London School of Economics, University of Southern California, and the Centre for Theology and Philosophy at the University Of Nottingham.

 During the Calendar year 2013, Professor Rengger will be acting Head of School, so his teaching will be heavily limited.

-With a background in general intellectual history, political philosophy, and international theory, his scholarly and teaching interests now range across International Relations, Politics, Theology, Philosophy, Social Thought and History and he tries to work across and between disciplines as well as within them.
-Consequently, in addition to his position the School of IR, he is a regular member of the following Centres/Institutues around the University:
+With a background in general intellectual history, philosophy, and international theory, his scholarly and teaching interests range across International Relations, Politics, Theology, Philosophy, Social Thought and History and he works across and between disciplines as well as within them.
+Consequently, in addition to his position the School of IR, he is a member of the following Centres/Institutues around the University: